Amazon DSP provides a multitude of targeting options, ranging from customer demographics, and behavioral targeting to contextual and remarketing.

 9. Remarketing/Retargeting

 You can target an audience that has searched for, viewed, or purchased your product or a product similar to yours.
-These targeting options are useful for Bottom-of-Funnel advertising, allowing you to retarget consumers for conversion.
+These targeting options are useful for bottom-of-funnel advertising, allowing you to retarget consumers for conversion.

 - Pixel-Based Remarketing: Retarget shoppers on Amazon who have visited your brand’s website.